- “VAT Notches, Voluntary Registration, and Bunching: Theory and UK Evidence”

 - ↳ Abstract: This paper estimates the tax-price elasticity of giving using UK administrative tax return data for the period 2005-13, exploiting variation from a large tax reform in 2010.
 We make three main contributions: first, we estimate this elasticity both at the intensive and extensive margins.
 Second, we use a new instrumental variables strategy to address the endogeneity of the price of giving due to income changes.
 Third, we derive new conditions to evaluate the welfare consequences of changes in the generosity of the subsidy to donations.
 We find a small intensive-margin elasticity of -0.2 and a substantial extensive-margin elasticity of -0.8, yielding a total elasticity of about -1.
 These estimates mask considerable heterogeneity by income level: high-income individuals respond more on the intensive margin, while the extensive-margin response is stronger among low-income taxpayers.
 Taking this heterogeneity into account, we conclude that the current level of subsidy to charitable through the tax system could be increased under certain assumptions.

-- “Points to Save Lives: The Effects of Traffic Enforcement Policies on Road Fatalities”
+- “Points to Save Lives: Traffic Enforcement Policies and Road Fatalities”

 with Gonzalo Gaete